significa/1password-secrets/README.md

 By default it syncs to `./.env` file, this can overridden with a `file_name` field in 1password containing the desired relative file path.

-Also by default it uses the `Private` 1Password vault.
-You can select another vault with the `--vault` switch.
+By default it searches items across 1password vaults.
+Restrict the search to a single vault with the `--vault` switch.

 - To bootstrap a 1Password secret matching the current repo/directory, run:
   `1password-secrets local create ./env`